North American F-82 Twin Mustang: Air Defense Command

-The appearance of the Soviet Tupolev Tu-4 in 1947 posed a new threat to postwar USAAF planners, and with the start of the Cold War in 1948, led to the establishment of Air Defense Command (ADC) in the United States Air Force.
+The appearance of the Soviet Tupolev Tu-4 in 1947 posed a new threat to postwar USAAC planners, and with the start of the Cold War in 1948, led to the establishment of Air Defense Command (ADC) in the United States Air Force.

 In 1947, the embryonic ADC was not particularly effective.
 During a number of simulated raids on the United States carried out by Strategic Air Command during the period 1947–1949, defending F-51 Mustangs and F-47 Thunderbolts repeatedly failed to find the incoming bombers, and were seldom in a position to shoot them down.
 Furthermore, when they did so, the bombers had already made their runs over intended targets.

 The radar-equipped wartime Northrop P-61 Black Widow night fighter was found to be effective in locating and attacking the incoming SAC bombers, and also had the range to attack the bombers far from their intended targets.
 With no suitable jet interceptors, the P-61 transitioned to the ADC interceptor mission.
 Available F-61s were war-weary and night fighter F-82C/D models were modified into all-weather interceptors to replace them.